-After 31 years of inspecting houses throughout Madison County, I feel that I have a lot to offer you on this topic.
+After over three decades of inspecting houses throughout Madison County, I feel that I have a lot to offer you on this topic.
 It all starts with the geology of Madison County.
 The mountains are all capped with sandstone bedrock, whereas the valleys are underlain with limestone.
 The side slopes between the mountaintops and valleys contain a multitude of rock formations including limestone, chert, sandstone and shale.
 These rock formations were located at the bottom of the ancient seas and oceans and have been weathering away for millions of years since the seas receded to the point where there is a regolith of rock boulders, cobbles and varying depths of soil overlying them.
 This is what we stand and build upon.
 Most of the surficial soils are residual sands, silts and clays, which have evolved from the weathering of the parent bedrock.
 The rust-colored flat and rolling cotton/corn fields, which predominate our rural landscape are of this descent.
 So are the orange-tan-gray sticky clays in the hilly areas of Huntsville proper.
 Whenever you get near streams and rivers, you have alluvial soils (sandy, silty, clayey soils) near the surface-soils, which have been washed in over tens of thousands of years.
 Along the sides of mountains you have residual and colluvial soils at the base, residual and colluvial soils along the side slopes, and residual sandy-silty soils up on the mountaintops.
 Colluvial soils are those, which slowly erode and tumble/move down the mountain slopes under the pull of gravity.
 They are unconsolidated and subject to saturation during heavy rains during which time they may shear and slide down the hill (landslide).
 This was the reason why the City of Huntsville initiated the Mountainside Ordinance in 1989 to ensure the proper engineering evaluation of the stability of hillside slopes before home construction begins.

 Because of the geology, the topography of some of our area consists of moderate to steeply sloping, wooded hillsides, which generally have a shallow bedrock depth- this is especially true in areas where numerous boulders or bedrock pinnacles outcrop the ground surface.
 House construction in this type of terrain usually requires extensive land clearing and the addition of fill soil to provide a level pad or acceptable base on which to construct footings and foundation walls.
 Moreover, because of the ground slope, houses are often constructed on crawl space foundations, which bear on footings that stair-step "up and down" the natural and/or "artificially created" grade.
 Many times the footings are founded partly on rock and partly on soil.
 If the soil-supported footings settle and the rock-supported footings do not, a differential settlement can occur.
 Differential settlements are frequently the cause of foundation wall and brick veneer cracking; they are exemplified by stair-step crack patterns and/or crack patterns which indicate rotation or pivoting of the footings about a central point.